Grey-Lancaster/hello-world-improv-wifi/README.md

 2. Connect your ESP32 to your computer via USB.
 3. Upload the code to your ESP32.
 4. Open a Serial Monitor (baud rate: `115200`) to interact with the device.
 5. Use the Improv WiFi protocol to send WiFi credentials via USB/Serial.
-You can use tools like the [Improv WiFi Web Serial Tool](https://improv-wifi.github.io/serial/).

 ## How It Works
 - The onboard LED blinks during setup and connection to indicate the status: